-Then a cry goes up and Owain points to two granite gateposts, each twice the height of a man, looming out of the murk.
+Then a cry goes up and Owain points to where two granite gateposts, each twice the height of a man, loom out of the murk.
 Muirghein almost sobs with relief as she recognises the entrance to the outer lodge; beyond this is the landbridge that will lead them home.

 Once, long ago, her father’s banner had flown from the palisade walls of Dyn Tagel, his emblem a crimson blaze on a gold ground.

 She pulls her cloak more tightly about her, then she and Owain lead the company up the final rise to the outer lodge.

 Their horses’ hooves clatter and skid on the rock as they cross the landbridge, a narrow neck of rock tethering the headland to the shore.
 More than once they come close to losing their footing.
 Boulders and stones scatter down the cliff-face and the horses whinny and roll their eyes.
 Eseld keeps her head bent, using her hood to shield her eyes from the dizzying drop to the churning sea.